Our charity vision and mission

 I joined the committee to contribute to a cause I really care about and to give something back.

-Associate Director, Communications and Engagement at Mid & South Essex NHS Foundation Trust, member since July 2019
+Associate Director, Communications and Engagement at Mid and South Essex NHS Foundation Trust, member since July 2019

 Having worked previously at BHRUT I wanted to continue to support this important charity which makes such an impact.